Chart Color Schemes

 Castle Hill - North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Castle Hill - North, as per the latest Census evaluation, 83.2% of dwellings were houses with the remaining 16.8% being semi-detached homes, apartments, or other types of dwellings.
-This compares to Sydney metro's figures of 78.2% houses and 21.8% other dwellings.
-Home ownership in Castle Hill - North stood at 40.9%, with mortgaged properties at 39.9% and rented dwellings at 19.1%.
-The median monthly mortgage repayment was $3,000, aligning with the Sydney metro average, while the median weekly rent was $600 compared to Sydney metro's $3,000 and $580 respectively.
-Nationally, Castle Hill - North's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+As of the latest Census, dwelling structures in Castle Hill - North consisted of 83.2% houses and 16.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 78.2% houses and 21.8% other dwellings.
+Home ownership in Castle Hill - North stood at 40.9%, with mortgaged dwellings at 39.9% and rented ones at 19.1%.
+The median monthly mortgage repayment was $3,000, aligning with Sydney metro's average, while the median weekly rent was $600, compared to Sydney metro's $3,000 and $580 respectively.
+Nationally, Castle Hill - North's mortgage repayments were higher at $3,000 versus Australia's average of $1,863, and rents were substantially above the national figure of $375 at $600.

 Frequently Asked Questions - Housing